The magnificent Marble Bengal

 Are you convinced you want a Marbled Bengal yet?

 Before you buy one, we must briefly discuss what it’s like to own one.
 Regardless of whether they’re Spotted or Marbled, Bengals have a wild side.
 They’re descendants of the Asian Leopard Cat, so they need plenty of exercise and mental stimulation.
 Some owners see the fur colouring and patterns and don’t think too much about how much exercise and mental stimulation a Bengal cat needs.
 That said, the newer Bengal generations do show a calmer, docile side compared to their ancestors.
 These cats are now several generations removed from the Asian Leopard Cat, so they don’t require any special care.
 Still, they’re highly active creatures with an intense desire to explore and hunt.
 They especially love to climb and need a place to be vertical.
+Choosing a Marbled Bengal over a Rosetted Bengal really comes down to what you value most in a cat’s appearance, personality, and overall vibe.

-Champion Leopardstar Witch Craft - Retired (Dora)
+Champion Leopardstar Witch Craft - Dora ( Home bred - Retired ex breeding Queen)

 © Copyright Nevaeh Bengals - Bengal Kittens For Sale